Navigating Japan’s Train System: Tips for Traveling Japan by Train

 Are you planning to take a trip to Japan?
 Do you find Japan’s extensive public transportation system more than just a little intimidating?
 No need to fear!
 Japan’s public transportation system can be a little overwhelming at first, but once you get the hang of it, it’s actually incredibly convenient and easy to use!
 I chose to divide Japan’s public transportation system into three categories: buses, trains/subway, and bullet trains.
-The focus of this post is around Japan’s train system.
+The focus of this post is around traveling Japan by train.
 Buses and bullet trains will be covered in future posts.

 Finding Your Route

 There are many apps and websites that can help you find the best route to arrive at your destination.
 Below are some of the apps you can install:

 Each has their own pros and cons.
 For more details, check out my review of the various apps that are useful for travel in Japan and decide which app is the best for you.